bird-house/birdhouse-docs/docs/source/roadmap.rst

 ----------------------

 * usage of other WPS implementations: COWS, GeoServer, Zoo, ...

-  * process integration interace (with python decorators) which generates the integration code for other WPS services.
+  - process integration interface (with python decorators) which generates the integration code for other WPS services.

 * extensions: cancel (comes with wps 2.0), dry-run, ... cows and maybe geoserver have some of these
 * caching process execution: cows has cachings ... but should be independent of the wps implementation